compmix/Sonarr-IFTTT-Plex/setup/setup.md

 ### 2a.
 The easy way (script)

-Run the Get-PlexInfo.ps1 PowerShell script.
+Run the Get-PlexInfo.ps1 PowerShell script and follow instructions.
 It should give you this information:
 ```
 PlexToken=
 PlexServerID=